lehnertu/taros/README.md

 1) scheduling and execution of tasks
 2) messages and ports that send and receive messages
 3) setting up a network of modules
-4) message printout over the USB serial connection
+4) message printout to the linux console

 Some example modules are implemented:
 1) a simulated GPS sensor